rodriguesarrais/the-country-info-app/README.md

-# Full-Stack JS engineer test assessment - The Country Info App
+# The Country Info App

 # How to run the project